grafana/loki/docs/clients/fluentd/README.md

 ## Docker Image

-There is a Docker image `grafana/fluent-plugin-grafana-loki:master` which contains default configuration files to git log information a host's `/var/log` dir, and from the host's Journald.
-To use it, you can set the `LOKI_URL`, `LOKI_USERNAME`, and `LOKI_PASSWORD` environment variables (you can leave the USERNAME and PASSWORD blank if they're not used.)
+There is a Docker image `grafana/fluent-plugin-grafana-loki:master` which contains [default configuration files](https://github.com/grafana/loki/tree/master/fluentd/fluent-plugin-grafana-loki/docker/conf).
+By default, fluentd containers use the configurations but you can also specify your `fluentd.conf` with `FLUENTD_CONF` environment variable.

+This image also uses `LOKI_URL`, `LOKI_USERNAME`, and `LOKI_PASSWORD` environment variables to specify the Loki's endpoint, user, and password (you can leave the USERNAME and PASSWORD blank if they're not used).

+### Example

-A Docker Swarm Compose configuration that will work looks like:
+A Docker Compose configuration that will work looks like:

 ```
 services: